JuliaLang/julia/doc/manual/variables-and-scoping.rst

     end
     i  # here equal to 3

-However, comprehensions do not do this, and always freshly allocate their iteration variables::
+However, comprehensions (see p. ???) do not do this, and always freshly allocate their iteration variables::

     x = 0